rauschma/markcheck/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Bug, feature suggestion or question
-about: Submit an issue for a bug or a feature.
-Create discussion if you have a question.
+about: Submit an issue for a bug or a feature suggestion.
+Create a discussion if you have a question.
 title: ''
 labels: ''
 assignees: ''